poolpOrg/filter-senderscore/README.md

 The filter currently supports:

 - blocking hosts with reputation below a certain value
+- adding X-Spam header to hosts with reputation below a certain value
 - apply to a session a time penalty proportional to the IP reputation